 6. In many countries, particularly in Asia, human excrement is often used as a fertilizer and because of this raw fruits and vegetables are very likely to carry dysentery and other germs, as well as worms, which infect and infest the digestive tract.

-7. Food poisoning is of different kinds caused by different families of bacteria but certain general precautions are worth taking: cakes and pies and desserts that have a custard filling are excellent breeding grounds for bacteria so it is better to avoid these if they have been exposed to handling and to flies, particularly in hot weather; I myself always avoid minced meats and chopped up foods in hot weather because I think they are more easily contaminated; of course if one prepares it in one’s own home that is different.
+7. Food poisoning is of different kinds caused by different families of bacteria but certain general precautions are worth taking: cakes and pies and desserts that have a custard filling are excellent breeding grounds for bacteria so it is better to avoid these if they have been exposed to handling and to flies, particularly in hot weather; I myself always avoid minced meats and chopped up foods in hot weather because I think they are more easily contaminated; of course if one prepares it in ones own home that is different.

 8. Raw shell fish are a dangerous thing to eat unless one is more or less sure of their source or that the restaurant one is eating in is a well-known one and consequently has its reputation to think of.
 In these days sewage often contaminates the shell fish in bays or other places where they are caught and therefore they can be carriers of typhoid, cholera, dysentery and hepatitis.